 Current Prospects

-The current planned redesign, which was unveiled in 2019, includes the addition of several floors that will more than double the theatreโs height.
-Stillmanโs developers aim to retain the essential feel of the theatreโs historic architecture by restoring its proscenium arch and elaborate plaster ceiling while simultaneously incorporating more modern design elements, including a protruding glass-walled atrium with a sweeping view of 42nd Street.
-The interior will be used for restaurants and retail.
+The current planned redesign from 2019, includes the addition of several floors that will more than double the theatre’s height.
+Stillman’s developers aim to retain the essential feel of the theatre’s historic architecture by restoring its proscenium arch and elaborate plaster ceiling while simultaneously incorporating more modern design elements, including a protruding glass-walled atrium with a sweeping view of 42nd Street.

-The Times Square Theatreโs redesign was initially slated to be completed in 2020 at a cost of approximately $100 million, but the project has faced significant delays since the onset of the Covid-19 pandemic.
-A new completion date has not yet been set.
+Developers expected to complete The Times Square Theatre’s redesign in 2020 at a cost of approximately $100 million.
+However, the project faced significant delays since the onset of the Covid-19 pandemic.
+The theater still does not have renovation timeline as of 2023.

 Other Renovated and Repurposed Theatres in NYC

-The Times Square is far from the only theatre to be given a new life through renovation.
-Many other abandoned theatrical spaces across the city have been repurposed into entertainment complexes, recording studios, and even educational centers.
+The Times Square is far from the only theatre to get a post-renovation life.
+Many other abandoned theatrical spaces across the city now serve as entertainment complexes, recording studios, and even educational centers.

 The Liberty Theatre and The Empire Theatre

-Broadwayโs historic Liberty Theatre and Empire Theatre, which opened in 1904 and 1912, respectively, were home to several theatrical performances in the early 20th century but had both been shuttered by the mid-1940s.
-In 1998, New 42nd Street wheeled the exterior shell of the Empire Theatre 170 feet down 42nd Street to become the faรงade of the AMC Empire 25 movie theater.
-The former site of the Empire, as well as the adjacent Liberty theatre, were gutted and transformed into the new home of Ripleyโs Believe It or Not! and Madame Tussauds wax museum.
+Broadway’s historic Liberty Theatre and Empire Theatre, which opened in 1904 and 1912, respectively, were home to several theatrical performances in the early 20th century but had both been shuttered by the mid-1940s.
+In 1998, New 42nd Street wheeled the exterior shell of the Empire Theatre 170 feet down 42nd Street.
+It became the façade of the AMC Empire 25 movie theater.
+The former site of the Empire and the adjacent Liberty theatre now host Ripley’s Believe It or Not! and Madame Tussauds wax museum.

 The Palace Theatre

-Home to the original Broadway productions of Aida, Legally Blonde, and SpongeBob SquarePants: The Broadway Musical, the Palace Theatre began its life as a vaudeville house in 1913 before being converted to a โlegitimateโ theatre by the Nederlander Organization in 1965.
-The Palace is currently in the midst of one of the most bizarre renovations in Broadway history: as part of the TSX Broadway project, the theatre is being lifted thirty feet above Times Square to become the third story of the new TSX building, which will serve as a combined hotel, entertainment complex, and retail center.
+Home to the original Broadway productions of Aida, Legally Blonde, and SpongeBob SquarePants: The Broadway Musical, the Palace Theatre began its life as a vaudeville house.
+The Nederlander Organization then converted it to a “legitimate” theatre in 1965.
+The Palace underwent a unique renovation in 2022 as part of the TSX Broadway project.
+Workers lifted the theater thirty feet above Times Square, and it’s now the third floor of the new TSX building.
+It’s a combined hotel, entertainment complex, and retail center.

 The Ed Sullivan Theater

-After opening as Hammersteinโs Theatre in 1927, this theatre was variously known as the Manhattan Theatre, Billy Roseโs Music Hall, and finally The Ed Sullivan Theater.
-Originally home to musical comedies, the Ed Sullivan faced bankruptcy during the Great Depression and pivoted between a variety of different uses, serving as a vaudeville hall, dinner theatre, and finally a television recording studio.
-The Ed Sullivan Theater was famously home to the Beatlesโ United States debut during a taped performance for The Ed Sullivan Show.
-Today, the theatre is owned by CBS and used for filming The Late Show with Stephen Colbert.
+After opening as Hammerstein’s Theatre in 1927, this theatre was variously known as the Manhattan Theatre, Billy Rose’s Music Hall, and finally The Ed Sullivan Theater.
+Originally home to musical comedies, the Ed Sullivan faced bankruptcy during the Great Depression.
+It then pivoted between a various uses, like a vaudeville hall, dinner theatre, and finally a television recording studio.
+The Ed Sullivan Theater was famously home to the Beatles’ United States debut during a taped performance for The Ed Sullivan Show.
+Today, CBS owns the theater and films The Late Show with Stephen Colbert.

 The Audubon Ballroom and Theatre